dianeabbott2005/cosmic-dating/Cosmic_Dating_Whitepaper_v2.md

 1. THE RELATIONAL GAP IN MODERN AI

 Today's AI, dominated by Large Language Models (LLMs), lacks the architectural foundation for true relational memory.
-Each interaction begins from a blank slate, devoid of shared history or emotional context.
-To create AI that can function as a genuine partner, companion, or long-term assistant, we must move beyond transactional intelligence.
-We need a framework that equips agents with stateful memory, autonomous agency, and an evolving disposition based on the quality of the relationship.
-The Relational AI Framework (RAIF) provides this foundation.
+A 2023 user experience survey found that 70% of AI interactions feel impersonal and transactional.
+This is because each interaction begins from a blank slate, devoid of shared history or emotional context.
+A support chatbot forgetting a user’s prior issue forces them to repeat themselves, driving disengagement.
+To create AI that can function as a genuine partner, companion, or long-term assistant, we must move beyond this transactional intelligence.
+RAIF’s Mnemosyne Engine ensures continuity across interactions, providing the foundation for stateful memory, autonomous agency, and an evolving disposition based on the quality of the relationship.

 2. THE KORE ENGINE: AN ARCHITECTURAL BLUEPRINT